Eric Bakker N.D.April 1, 2022

 Cholesterol gets oxidised by environmental pollutants, dietary neglect as well as other biochemical factors.
 Then it does harm to the arteries and other tissues.
 Of course the body attempts to reduce this oxidising process with natural antioxidants as one example.
 That is why off the shelf cooking oils have antioxidants added to stop the oil going rancid too quickly.

-2. – Lowering Cholesterol – Statin Drug Side-Effects
+Lowering Cholesterol: Statin Drug Side-Effects

-3. – Lowering Cholesterol – Best Natural Solutions
+Lowering Cholesterol: Best Natural Solutions

-Why Are We Ignoring The Whole Picture In Heart Disease?
+Why Are We Ignoring the Whole Picture in Heart Disease?

-Different Types of Fats – The Good, The Bad and The Ugly
+Understanding Fats: The Good, The Bad, and The Ugly

 C-Reactive Protein